OpenCQRS/OpenCQRS/docs/Configuration.md

 ```C#
 services.AddOpenCqrsEventSourcing();
 ```
 Then, you need to register a store provider.
-The only one currently available is Entity Framework Core, but different database providers are supported.
+### Entity Framework Core Store Provider
 After installing the required package (**OpenCqrs.EventSourcing.Store.EntityFrameworkCore**), you can create or update your own db context and register the database provider:
 ```C#
 // Your db context that inherits from DomainDbContext
 public class ApplicationDbContext(